Explanation-How could the Chinese Didi be able to withdraw from the New York Stock Exchange? - ExBulletin

 Explanation-How could the Chinese Didi be able to withdraw from the New York Stock Exchange?

-The move, just five months after the company’s NYSE debut, was a startling reversal as it bowed to Chinese regulators angered by its U.S. IPO.
+The decision, just five months after the start of the company on the NYSE, has been an astonishing reversal as he bowed to Chinese regulators angered by his United States Initial Public Offering.

-Reuters spoke to three regulatory attorneys not involved with Didi who gave their opinion on how the Chinese company could transfer its listing.
+Reuters spoke to four regulatory attorneys not involved with Didi, who gave their opinion on how the Chinese company could transfer its listing.

 Didi did not disclose whether a Hong Kong listing would precede a New York delisting.
 If so, transferring the list would be straightforward.

-Didi said on Friday that his US Depository Shares (ADRs) would be “convertible into freely tradable shares of the company on another internationally recognized stock exchange for the election of ADS holders.”
+Didi said on Friday that his US Depository Shares (ADRs) would be “convertible into freely tradable shares of the company on another internationally recognized stock exchange for election to ADS holders.
 This would allow investors to exchange ADRs for Hong Kong listed stocks.
-They can sell earlier if they wish; Didi shares ended down 22.1% on Friday as many investors chose to withdraw their funds.
+They can sell earlier if they wish; Didi stock closed 22.1% on Friday as many investors opted to cash.

 Didi did not give a timetable for the move.